 Designed for students in the social and life sciences.
 Discrete probability theory, distributions, sampling, correlation, and regression, Chi square and other tests of significance.
 Emphasis on the use of the computer as a tool and on applications to a variety of disciplines.
-(Not open to students who have taken Economics/ Business 180).
+Not open to students who have taken ECON/BUSN 180 or ECON/BUSN/FIN 130.